AlekseiLopatin/Loc_Generators/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 FOR DnD ONLY!!!
-An app that creates a describtion of a small town with more than 24 random characteristics (origin, age, size, political situation etc.) based on fantasy tabletop role-playing game DnD.
-Some of characteristics affect others.
+An app that creates a describtion of a small town with more than 24 random attributes (origin, age, size, political situation etc.) based on fantasy tabletop role-playing game DnD.
+Some of attributes affect others.
 The material for the app was originally made by [Nord Games](https://nordgamesllc.com/) in this book: [Trading post.pdf](https://github.com/AlekseiLopatin/Loc_Generators/files/13857827/Trading.post.pdf).